All About Drop D Tuning: Open D Tuning for Guitar

 The low D note on the guitar also just sounds good.
 Even though it’s only an added whole step (2 frets), it sounds much different than standard tuning.
 This especially true with recently changed guitar strings.

 How to Quickly Tune to Drop D

-One method to quickly tune your guitar to Drop D is as follows:
+One method to quickly tune your guitar from standard tuning to Drop D tuning is as follows:

 - Play the open 4th string D. (Let it ring.)